vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 In the past, [we discussed access control in Azure Data Lake Storage (ADLS)](/2020/07/16/access-control-in-azure-data-lake-storage).
 Those intricacies are useful when accessing ADLS using Azure AD authentication.

 This time I wanted to combine both concepts together by showing how to get & set access control lists using Logic App.
 By combining a list-blob, we are able to set Access Control Lists (ACLs) recursively.
-Because this is in a Logic App using an MSI, it could be called in automation or CI/CD.
+Because this is in a Logic App using an MSI, it can be invoked in automation or CI/CD.

 Also, the native storage APIs from ADLS offer a somewhat crud interface, dealing with a single semi-colon & comma delimited string to represent an ACL.
 Our API offers a richer JSON signature which makes it easier to do changes.

+The underlying storage API isn't widely advertised and I would like to give a shout out to [Moim Hossain](https://moimhossain.com/) for [his article on ACL management](https://moimhossain.com/2019/09/20/access-control-management-via-rest-api-azure-data-lake-gen-2/).
+That pointed me in the right direction.

 As usual, [code is in GitHub](https://github.com/vplauzon/storage/tree/master/adls-acl-api).

 ## ADLS API

-The underlying storage API isn't widely advertised and I would like to give a shout out to [Moim Hossain's article](https://moimhossain.com/2019/09/20/access-control-management-via-rest-api-azure-data-lake-gen-2/) that pointed me in the right direction.

 Basically, we are wrapping two APIS from ADLS: